 Dogs do not sweat like humans.
-A dog cools itself by panting from the mouth, sweating at the paws and the blood in their pretty ears.
+A dog cools itself by panting from the mouth, sweating at the paws and through the blood in its pretty ears.
 So if you think about shaving your Husky in order to cool him, you are not helping.

 Your Husky’s fur acts as a protective coat against different insects and parasites.
 Also, once shaved the topcoat and the bottom coat of his fur might not grow well and blend properly.
 You’re practically hurting him permanently.